andyfengc/andyfengc.github.io/_drafts/T-SQL tutorial (2) stored procedure.md

 ---

 # Introduction #
-A stored procedure(sproc) is nothing more than prepared SQL code that you save so you can reuse the code over and over again.
+A stored procedure(sproc) is prepared SQL code that you save so you can reuse the code over and over again.
 In database server side, stored procedure will be pre-compiled and cached to improve performance.
 It will be faster than regular query.
 Different from view, sproc supports parameters.

 # Create stored procedure
 create a stored procedure to do this the code would look like this: